| ![space]() By BRENDA COSSMAN

 feel demeaned by the granting of the maternity benefits

+to biological mothers."
 This "reasonable adoptive mother" is used by the

 court against the actual adoptive mother who challenged